 The approach of the New Products Introduction as a metric is that characterized as a rate of new items presented at the marketplace that hit quality targets, volume, and time.
 New items are frequently introduced in the market by the company and are a source of competitive advantage specifically in consumer electronics and automotive domains.

 The growth of profit and revenue for the firm depends not just on how successful the business is at introducing new and novel items into the market to the customers, but how successful the business is at hitting the targets of New Products Introduction.

 5) Prioritization of Risks

-As the fraternity of businesses hugely depends on the aspect of the supply chain, providing high-quality services has to be of extraordinary in nature.
-By evaluating the risks of the supplier and the related factors, giving details for both criticality and performance of the operations can viably treat important issues that require the most contemplation.
+As the fraternity of businesses hugely depends on the aspect of the supply chain, providing high-quality services has to be extraordinary.
+By evaluating the risks of the supplier and the related factors, giving details for both the criticality and performance of the operations can viably treat important issues that require the most contemplation.
 It is very imperative to treat the external risks such as gaps or internal inefficiencies of the business.

 6) How Frequently Suppliers Are audited in the company

 There is no particular number of times as such that suppliers should be audited by the company.
 But if there are any sort of persistent issues and the supplier has not addressed them, an unexpected visit to the company might be a good option to fix the issue.
 Major suppliers of the company should be visited once every year by the main management or by a subcontractor to inspect.
 Spontaneous audits are better as the supplier is not at all ready for the visit and you can review the operations on an ordinary production day at the company.